dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 ## Encrypted Backups

-Encrypted backups are a Enterprise feature that are available from v20.03.1 and v1.2.3 and allow you to encrypt your backups and restore them.
+Encrypted backups are an Enterprise feature that are available from `v20.03.1` and `v1.2.3` and allow you to encrypt your backups and restore them.
 This documentation describes how to implement encryption into your binary backups.

-Starting with v20.07.0, we also added support for Encrypted Backups using encryption keys sitting on Vault.
+Starting with` v20.07.0`, we also added support for Encrypted Backups using encryption keys sitting on [Hashicorp Vault](https://www.vaultproject.io/).

 ### New flag “Encrypted” in manifest.json